captjt/hermes/README.md

 The premise behind all of this is that I wanted to have sort of an all in one way to crawl through sites and scrape it's content to store into an Elasticsearch index.

+This is a completely fun prototype.
+I do plan on abstracting it out eventually and making it a reusable package but for now I am just making it something to kind of simulate a simple ETL of webpage content.

 The next few things I will need to do is ...
 - [x] add in some ingestion features for the Documents (scraped pages) to be uploaded to a configurable Elasticsearch instance
     * will start with Elasticsearch V. 2.0 - then -> support later versioning